Gho2st/Gho2st/README.md

 <h1 align="center">Hi 👋, I'm Dominik</h1>
-## About Me
+<h3>About Me</h3>
-I am a bioinformatics student with a passion for web development.
-I'm eager to contribute to projects that bridge these domains.
+<p>I am a bioinformatics student with a passion for web development.
+I'm eager to contribute to projects that bridge these domains.</p>

 - 🌱 I’m currently learning **react, node.js, ejs.**